 In 2016, Fort Bragg voters passed Measure AA increasing the Transient Occupancy Tax (TOT) rate from 10% to 12%.
 As part of the increased revenue, approximately \$200k annually is set aside (through Measure AB) to fund the City's marketing and promotions efforts, in addition to the existing funding of approximately \$80k annually.
-Prior to the new funding, the City's marketing and promotions were managed by the Fort Bragg Promotions Committee (later renamed Visit Fort Bragg Committee) which the Chamber of Commerce administered.
+Prior to the new funding, the City's marketing and promotions were first managed by the Fort Bragg Promotions Committee established in 1999 (Resolution 2330-99) which was ultimately disbanded in 2010 (Resolution 3409-2010).
+At this point the Chamber of Commerce formed a subcommittee to oversee and administer Fort Bragg promotional efforts.
 At their April 25, 2017 meeting, the Community Development Committee (CDC) directed staff to summarize alternative management strategies for the City's marketing and promotions efforts.
-The City Council later directed a new project management model for the implementation of the City's Marketing and Promotions Action Plan, which included hiring an outside project manager and shifting the VFB committee role to an advisory role rather than a decision making role.
-Since the reorganization, questions have come up regarding the roles of staff, the Project Manager, the Visit Fort Bragg Committee and City Council.
-Additionally, the multi-layered decision making process has become unwieldy and is impacting the effectiveness of the effort.
+The City Council later directed a new project management model for the implementation of the City's Marketing and Promotions Action Plan, which included hiring an outside project manager and shifting the Visit Fort Bragg (VFB) committee role to an advisory role rather than a decision making role.
+Since the reorganization, questions have come up regarding the roles of staff, the Project Manager, the VFB Committee and City Council, Additionally, the multilayered decision-making process has become unwieldy and is impacting the effectiveness of the effort.

 In order to effectively and efficiently utilize the funding available for marketing and promotions, it is paramount that the foundation for these efforts is well-considered and clearly understood.
-Staff seeks direction on the management structure of the marketing and promotions program moving forward.
+The Community Development Committee reviewed the shortcomings of the existing structure, and provided a recommendation to the full Council on the management structure of the marketing and promotions program moving forward.

-SUMMARY:
+ANALYSIS: